gallofeliz/light-host-metrics/README.md

 # light-host-metrics

-My Own ligh host metrics.
-A collector calls agents to collect host metrics.
-Collector is implemented with influxdb.
+My Own ligh host metrics callable agent.

 docker-compose.yml is the example of use.